 Is buckwheat gluten free?
-Has this question crossed your mind as well?
-Read on to find out more about this ancient pseudo cereal and learn how to cook it in under 15 minutes.
+Has this question crossed your mind too?
+The short answer is yes, buckwheat is gluten-free.
+Read on to learn more about this ancient pseudo-cereal—its origins, and nutritional facts.
+Plus learn how to cook buckwheat easily in under 15 minutes!

-Until as recently as a couple of years ago, buckwheat, for me, was just another ingredient in the world of cooking.
-I had read and heard people say how good it is for health, but did not care to find out much about it as I was (and still am) a die-hard fan of rice (this jeera rice is my ultimate comfort food!) and wheat (especially these vegan tortillas) and simply did not feel the need to explore further.
+Until just a couple of years ago, buckwheat, for me, was just another ingredient in the world of cooking.
+I had read about how good it was for health, but I didn’t care to dig deeper since I was, and still am, a die-hard fan of rice (jeera rice is my ultimate comfort food) and wheat (hello, turmeric tortillas!).
+So, I didn’t feel the need to explore further.

-About last year, it became clear to me (by maintaining a detailed food diary) that I am sensitive to gluten.
-I was in denial of it for some months and continued, quite stubbornly, to ignore the bloating and brain fog.
-I just could not imagine giving up wheat!
-The very thought of never being able to eat a piece of toast or roti (flatbread) made me so sad (yeah, I was that dramatic!).
+About a year ago, I realized (thanks to my detailed food diary) that I’m sensitive to gluten.
+For months, I stayed in denial, stubbornly ignoring the bloating and brain fog.
+I just couldn’t imagine giving up wheat!
+The thought of never eating toast, roti, or naan again made me so sad (yes, I was that dramatic).

-My gluten intolerance was being equally stubborn and became more assertive - in addition to the brain fog and bloating, I now was getting frequent headaches and loose stools (which had never happened to me before!).
-It was time to take it seriously and think with an open mind.
+But my gluten intolerance was just as stubborn, bringing along frequent headaches (which had never happened before!).
+It was time to take things seriously and approach it with an open mind.

-When I did that - took my gluten sensitivity/intolerance seriously and thought with an open mind - the wonderful world of gluten-free grains and cereals opened up for me!
-Millets, quinoa, amaranth, oats, corn, rice (my favorite!), and buckwheat.
+When I finally accepted my gluten sensitivity, a wonderful world of gluten-free grains and cereals opened up for me!
+Millets, quinoa, amaranth, oats, corn, rice (still my favorite!), and buckwheat.

 Jump to:

-So my first question to family, friends, and well-wishers who suggested buckwheat as one of the alternatives to wheat was: what is buckwheat? if not another type of wheat?!
-It has, after all, the word "wheat" embedded it in for goodness sake!
+So, my first question to family, friends, and well-wishers who suggested buckwheat as a wheat alternative was: What is buckwheat, if not just another type of wheat?!
+I mean, it has the word "wheat" right in it, for goodness' sake!

-Buckwheat groats (the hulled seeds of the buckwheat plant), at first look, remind me of steel-cut oats, only slightly bigger.
-Upon reading up a bit more, I learned that the uniquely triangle-shaped groats are called buckwheat because of their resemblance to the larger beech tree seeds and also because of the fact that since ancient times, buckwheat has been used as a wheat substitute.
+Buckwheat seeds are the hulled seeds of the buckwheat plant.
+At first glance, they remind me of steel-cut oats, only bigger.
+After reading up a bit more, I learned that the uniquely triangle-shaped seeds are called buckwheat because they resemble the larger seeds of the beech tree.
+And, since ancient times, buckwheat has been used as a wheat substitute.

-Buckwheat is related to leafy vegetables like rhubarb and sorrel (what!!).
-It is naturally gluten free and is not even a grain!
-This pseudo-cereal is safe for people on a gluten-free diet and perfect for those who want to follow a grain-free lifestyle.
+Buckwheat is related to leafy vegetables like rhubarb and sorrel (what?!).
+It’s naturally gluten-free and isn’t even a grain!
+This pseudo-cereal is safe for people on a gluten free diet and perfect for those who want to follow a grain-free diet.

 Buckwheat - the global superstar!

-For centuries (evidence has been found almost 5000 years back) buckwheat has been cultivated as a crop in the Himalayan regions of Tibet, China, and India.
+For centuries—evidence dating back almost 5,000 years—buckwheat has been cultivated as a crop in the Himalayan regions of Tibet, China, and India.

-China: Considered a superfood, buckwheat is a staple in Chinese cuisine and is consumed in the form of noodles or as porridge.
+In China, buckwheat is considered a superfood and is a staple in their cuisine, often consumed in the form of noodles or as porridge.

-Japan: If you have been in the realm of gluten-free, grain-free food, it is highly unlikely that you have not heard of the famed soba noodles of Japan.
-These noodles are made from buckwheat flour and used in various hot and cold dishes.
+Japan: If you’ve ventured into the realm of gluten-free, grain-free food, it’s highly unlikely you haven’t heard of Japan’s famous soba noodles.
+These noodles are made from buckwheat flour and are used in various hot and cold dishes.

-India: Buckwheat flour has been part of Indian cuisine for centuries and is mainly consumed during fasting.
-The general rule of fasting is that grains (wheat, rice, and millet) are not on the menu.
-This is when grain-free flours such as kuttu (buckwheat in Hindi), rajgira (amaranth), singhara (water chestnut), and sabudana (tapioca pearls) replace grains in dishes such as cheela (pancakes), roti (flatbread) and puri (deep fried flatbread).
-I love having these gluten free naan on days when I want a gluten and grain-free meal.
+India: Buckwheat flour has been part of Indian cuisine, especially during fasting, for centuries.
+In some parts of India, particularly in the Northern and Western regions, the general rule of fasting is that grains i.e. wheat, rice, and millet are off the menu.
+This is when grain-free flours such as kuttu (buckwheat in Hindi), rajgira (amaranth), singhara (water chestnut), and sabudana (sago pearls) replace grains.

-Europe: From the Himalayan regions buckwheat traveled west all the way to Europe.
-While Eastern Europeans enjoy kasha (buckwheat groats) in porridge, stews, pilafs, and blinis, the French make crepes and galettes.
+Europe: From the Himalayan regions, buckwheat traveled west, making its way to Europe.
+While Eastern Europeans enjoy buckwheat in porridge, stews, pilafs, and blinis, the French use buckwheat to make crepes and galettes.
+Breads and cookies are some of the popular ways to use buckwheat in baking.

-Buckwheat, the main ingredient of many traditional dishes across Asia and Europe, is truly a global superstar!
+Buckwheat, the main ingredient in many traditional recipes across Asia and Europe, is truly a global superstar!

-When buying buckwheat noodles, pasta, or pancake mix, do bear in mind that many of them have wheat flour mixed in them to some measure.
+When buying buckwheat pancakes mix, noodles, and pasta, keep in mind that many of these products contain some amount of wheat flour.
 Look specifically for the gluten-free label.
-Cooking with pure buckwheat flour can be quite tricky and so when having a buckwheat-based dish in a restaurant or at a friend's place, make sure to check that there is no wheat flour mixed in it.
+Cooking with pure buckwheat flour can be tricky, so when enjoying a buckwheat-based dish at a restaurant or a friend's place, be sure to check that no wheat flour has been mixed in.

 Buckwheat nutrition